journey-js/journey/README.md

         // enter() is invoked when the URL becomes http://hostname/home

-        // Render some text in the body document.body.innerHTML = "Hello" // Print Hello in the body
+        // Render some text in the body document.body.innerHTML = "Hello World!" // Print Hello in the body

         // Practically speaking we will offload the DOM rendering to a View Library such as Ractive.js, Vue.js etc.
     }